mschlenker/checkmk-uc-agents/MicroPython/ESP32/README.md

 # MicroPython on the Lolin/Wemos S2 Mini

+In case you came here as FOSDEM 2026 workshop participant: [please go here](https://github.com/mschlenker/FOSDEM26).
+Thank you.

 MicroPython on the S2 Mini is a bit different from CircuitPython.
 The main difference is that this port does not offer the convenience of a flash drive.
 These examples were tested with MicroPython 1.19.1.